codsen/codsen/packages/chlu/readme.md

 ## What it does

 `chlu` stands for CHangeLog Update.
-It comprises of two parts.

-`chlu` is an API for [`chlu-cli`](https://www.npmjs.com/package/chlu-cli). `chlu` does the actual job on a string, performs operations of the content and returns another string.
-The `chlu-cli` reads in the files, runs `chlu` on them and writes files back.
+This library is the API for [`chlu-cli`](https://www.npmjs.com/package/chlu-cli).
+You probably want latter installed globally on your hard drive.

 ## Automatically updating changelogs

 Your changelogs should follow the rules given by http://keepachangelog.com

-However, sometimes errors happen and this tool will automatically fix them:
+However, sometimes errors happen and this tool will automatically fix them.
+Let me go through the most common errors (from my experience) in `changelog.md`:

 ### 1. Missing diff links in the footer for newly added titles.